JanUwU42/JanUwU42/README.md

 - 👋 Hi, I’m @JanUwU42
 - 👀 I’m interested in Coding, Anime, Manga, Videogames, Drawing, and many more Nerd Stuff :3
 - 🌱 I’m currently learning Swift, Python
-- 💞️ I’m looking to collaborate on iduno
+- 💞️ I’m looking to collaborate on Mariengraden Coding projects and many more ^-^
-- 📫 How to reach me iduno
+- 📫 How to reach me: I duno is there a chat feature? x)

 <!---
 JanUwU42/JanUwU42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.